jolars/moloch/docs/implementation/beamercolorthememoloch.md

 ### Base Styles

-All colors in are derived from the definitions of `normal text`, `alerted text`, and `example text`.
+All colors in Moloch are derived from the definitions of `normal text`, `alerted text`, and `example text`.

 ``` latex